 4. Decreased AC’s Lifespan

-An AC filter when it becomes dirty can affect the lifespan of the air conditioner.
-This makes an AC unit work which puts unnecessary stress on the components like the evaporator coil and compressor coil.
-When this happens chances of wear and tear of the AC unit increase and as a result the lifespan of an AC decreases.
-In the worst-case scenario, individuals may need to replace their whole AC unit.
+A dirty AC filter can reduce the lifespan of an air conditioner.
+When clogged, the filter forces the AC unit to work harder, putting unnecessary stress on components like the evaporator and compressor coils.
+This increases the chances of wear and tear, ultimately shortening the AC unit's lifespan.
+In the worst-case scenario, individuals may need to replace the entire unit.

 Other Factors Of Inefficient Air Conditioners